fwroman/fullstack-impl-loopback/README.md

 # Fullstack Web Aplication Test

-This project is a fullstack implementation to retrieve github users information and import it as needed inside a local database through a custom REST API which is consumed by a web application.
+This project is a fullstack implementation to retrieve github users information from the github API to import it as needed inside a local database through a custom REST API which is consumed by a web application.
 The REST API have basic HTTP operations to create, retrieve, update and delete data located in the local database.

 ## Getting started 🚀